CSCfi/paituli-stac-scripts/README.md

 ### Sentinel

 For getting the buckets through the boto3, you need read access to the CSC Project they are located in.
 Using the scripts on Linux, you need the allas_conf script for accessing Allas.
-The two CSV-files contain the buckets from these two CSC projects.
+The two CSV-files contain the buckets from these two CSC projects ([first](files/2000290_buckets.csv), [second](files/2001106_buckets.csv))

 Create the local STAC files with:
 ```sh